 - In Ecuador you may qualify for a special tax exemption if you are 65 or older.

 - In Panama, various exemptions apply based upon the value of the property.

 - The Dominican Republic may waive transfer taxes if you buy new construction.

 Post-Closing/Ongoing Expenses To Consider

 Once you become a property owner, you may incur additional expenses on an ongoing basis.
 These costs may include:

 - Annual property taxes.
-Although you may qualify for an exemption in the Dominican Republic or other locations.
+Although you may qualify for an exemption in the Dominican Republic and other locations.

 - Maintenance fees.
-May be nothing or could be thousands of dollars per year.
+May be nonexistent or could cost thousands of dollars every year.